-The application procedures for the 2016 TxCDBG Colonia Economically Distressed Areas Program (CEDAP) are included in this Application Guide.
+The application procedures for the 2020 TxCDBG Colonia Fund: Construction (CFC) Secondary Round are included in this Application Guide.
+The 2020 CFC Secondary application is available at www.TexasAgriculture.gov.
 The procedures in this application guide supersede those published in all previous TxCDBG application guides.